 While growing up in Richwood, West Virginia, I had always heard local tales of the paranormal.
-There was a couple of friends of mine who had been visited by a Sasquatch type creature in the Cranberry back country.
+There was a couple of friends of mine who had been visited by a Sasquatch-type creature in the Cranberry backcountry.
 There was the tale of the nearby Braxton County Green Monster.
 Ghost stories too many to count were told in every hollow in the hills.
-Of coarse no West Virginia native has gone without hearing a tale or two of the Mothman.
-However, I never would have expected that I would have my own run in with any such phenomena.
+Of course, no West Virginia native has gone without hearing a tale or two of the Mothman.
+However, I never would have expected that I would have my own run-in with any such phenomena.

 We had found a very secluded location on top of the hill, surely not to be disturbed by anyone.
 We killed the ignition to my father’s truck and started… “watching the night sky.”

 Within minutes, a very eerie feeling came over both of us.
 I clicked on the head lights, feeling as if something or someone was watching us.
 There was no one there.
 I killed the lights and we… “went back to where we had left off.”

 Only a moment later that same feeling returned and I clicked on the lights again.
 This time as well, there was no one there.

 “Let’s get out of here,” my girlfriend said.